Holistic Wellness Consultant, Susan Kersey

 A gratitude practice.

-And while the priestess in me understand that what we focus on grows, and that a gratitude journal creates more Good in our lives, science agrees that its effects are both dramatic and lasting.
+You’ll recall that I’ve spoken about gratitude in the past.
+An attitude of gratitude goes a long way toward curing a whole lot of what ails you.
+And while the priestess in me understands that what we focus on grows, and that a gratitude journal creates more good in our lives, science agrees that its effects are both dramatic and lasting.

-Here are some of the good effects of a gratitude practice when its’ used every day.
+Here are some of the good effects of a gratitude practice when its’ used every day:

 • Lower blood pressure